This blog post was originally posted on March 28, 2019 and was updated on December 2, 2020.

-You could climb the Eiffel Tower, stroll down the Champs-Elysées and spend the rest of your time getting lost among paintings in the Louvre, but if you don’t eat out in Paris, you’ll have missed out entirely.
+You could climb the Eiffel Tower, stroll down the Champs-Elysées, and spend the rest of your time in the French capital getting lost among paintings in the Louvre.
+But if you don’t eat out in Paris, you’ll have missed out entirely.

 Food is an integral part of French culture.
 So much so, in fact, that UNESCO declared the French way of eating an Intangible Cultural Heritage in 2010!

 To better understand the country’s love for our gastronomy, there’s only one way: eat it all!
 Or at least, start with some of the most famous food in Paris.

 These seven examples of famous food in Paris are the perfect way to fall in love with French cooking.
 To make your mission easier, we’ve even included a recommended address or two where you can try each.
 Bon appétit!

 1. Croissants: Cheap, yet unforgettable

 Start your day like a true Parisian and get yourself an all-butter croissant for breakfast!

 Where to try them: Stay away from frozen industrial croissants and only order your pastries from true artisan bakeries.
 A great option is La Maison d’Isabelle (47ter Boulevard Saint-Germain), which recently received an award for Best Croissant in Paris.
 The boulangerie makes truly unforgettable croissants using organic flour and certified butter from the Charente-Poitou region.

 2. Escargots: A national symbol